 As the reader may have already guessed, the “Captain Gedda” that Fredrica Dorothea married is identical to Hans Wilhelm Lindstetdt’s younger student friend.
 It can therefore be said that the two gentlemen over time became some kind of “foster brothers-in-law”.

 In time, Gedda not only got married, he was also ennobled in 1801.
 Lindstedt was not, looking at his and Gedda’s time in Lund, one sees an image of what was customary when the aristocracy and other upperclass parents sent their sons to University.
 One such distinctive feature is that, even by the standards of the time, they were so young when they were enrolled: 14 and 11 years respectively.
-Another is that, at least initially, they did not engage in any more advanced academic studies but focused on basic private tuition and practice in social skills such as being able to fence and speak modern foreign languages.
+Another is that, at least initially, they did not engage in any more advanced academic studies but focused on basic private tutoring and practice in social skills such as being able to fence and speak modern foreign languages.
 Last but not least, none of them graduated; something that was often considered unnecessary for the groups who stayed at the university more to get a general education than to invest in an academic profession.
 The statement that Hans Wilhelm and Gude Axel were provided for through “cash payment” also indicates that they, unlike many other students of the time, were financially independent.
 In short, they should have lived a pretty good life at University.

 Back to the motherland